Story and Photos by Lee Daley

-Here too is where the living come to seek the blessings of Shiva and Mother Ganga.
-At the end of life, many travel to Varanasi to spend their last days, a tradition marking transition into another stage of being.
+Varanasi is where the living come to seek the blessings of Shiva and Mother Ganga.
+At the end of life, many travel to Varanasi, especially to the Ganges, to spend their last days.
+It’s a tradition marking the transition into another stage of being.
 Muslims believe that ending life in Varanasi offers moksha, liberation from the cycle of birth and death.
-Varanasi, the beating heart of the Hindu universe, is said to radiate endless energy with the belief that a single dip in the River Ganges will wash away a lifetime of sins.
+Here in Varanasi, the beating heart of the Hindu universe, it is believed the site radiates endless energy.
+Hindus feel that a single dip in the River Ganges will wash away the sins of a lifetime.

-If you go: My lodging at the Ganga View Guesthouse at Assi Ghat was steps from the Ganges yet high enough above it to give an overview from the open-air upper terrace where I enjoyed morning tea and toast.
-Each evening a buffet dinner is served in the common room where guests mingle and exchange travelers’ tales.
+If you go: My lodging in Varanasi at the Ganga View Guesthouse at Assi Ghat was steps from the Ganges yet high enough above it to give an overview of the sacred river from the open-air upper terrace where I enjoyed morning tea and toast.
+Each evening the guesthouse serves a buffet dinner in the common room where guests mingle, share a table and exchange travelers’ tales.
 Elegant in their simplicity, the guest rooms feature marble floors and French doors along with a spiritual ambience.

 Ask at the guesthouse or at your hotel for a cyclo driver to drive you through the nearby streets lined with shops selling brilliantly colored silk saris.